Overview

 Program Features

 • Participants will receive a stipend to live and work on the JMU campus.
-They will stay in the Apartments on Grace.
+Students will stay in residence halls on JMU campus; this housing is provided for by the REU.

 • Participants will have access to university amenities.